claws/aioprometheus/docs/dev/index.rst

 ---------

 `Pyrobuf <https://github.com/appnexus/pyrobuf>`_ is used provide the Protobuf Buffers based efficient binary formatting.
 Pyrobuf is a Cython based implementation of the Protocol Buffers serialisation library.
+Pyrobuf does not repuire `protoc`.

 Extension modules created by ``pyrobuf`` are installed as separate packages.
 When `aioprometheus` is installed you actually get two packages installed;